Exploring Somaliland: Visa Info, FlyDubai Flights & Solo Travel Tips

 It was a far cry from the usual Western media fear mongering you see in the media.
-Somaliland is NOT a part of Somalia either.
-It is now an independent country with its own government, currency, and story - but its not still recognized by the international community as a country.
+Is Somaliland safe for tourists?
+Surprisingly, yes.
+It is now an independent country with its own government, currency, and story—but it’s not still recognized by the international community as a country.

-On this blog post, I will tell you can go here safely and have a fantastic travel experience.
+In this Somaliland travel guide, I will tell you how you can go here safely and have a fantastic travel experience discovering offbeat African destinations.

 TABLE OF CONTENTS